What is the link between collagen and sleep?

 Recognized scientific sources

-• Asserin J, et al. The effect of oral collagen peptide supplementation on skin hydration and the dermal collagen network: evidence from an ex vivo model and randomized, placebo-controlled clinical trials.
+• Asserin J, et al. The effect of oral collagen peptide supplementation on skin hydration and dermal collagen network: evidence from an ex vivo model and randomized, placebo-controlled clinical trials.
 J Cosmet Dermatol.
 2015;14(4):291-301.

 • Zague V. A new perspective on the effects of collagen hydrolysate intake on skin properties.
 Arch Dermatol Res.
 2008;300(9):479-483.